 In the return path, the R-PHY Device provides a function similar to the legacy SCTE 55-1 Advanced Return Path Demodulator (ARPD).
-This includes demodulation of the upstream RF OOB signal as described in the SCTE 55-1 specification.
+This includes demodulation of the upstream RF OOB signal as described in [SCTE 55-1] (table 7).
+The extended practice signals described in [SCTE 55-1], section 6.3, are not required in Remote PHY systems.
 The demodulated data is transmitted upstream as augmented ATM cells encapsulated in a UEPI OOB pseudowire.
-The exact format of the augmented ATM cells is detailed in a separate specification, the "Advanced Return Path Demodulator (ARPD) Interface Protocol" [ARPD].
+The exact format of the augmented ATM cells is detailed in a separate specification, the "Advanced Return Path Demodulator Interface Protocol" [ARPD].